BarRaider/streamdeck-easypi/README.md

 1. On the input element, add an additional class named **sdFile** _in addition_ to the sdProperty indicated above.
 2. Add a label, as indicated above.
 Make sure the Id of the label has a ***Filename*** suffix (If the input is called userImage than the label is named userImageFilename)

-### NEW!
-Dropdown lists
+### Dropdown lists
-v1.0 now supports passing a dynamic list to be shown in a dropdown.
+EasyPI supports passing a dynamic list to be shown in a dropdown.
 In addition, you can choose the name of the field that will hold value selected by the user.
 To support dynamic dropdown lists, follow the following guidelines:

 ```